All about Henri as storm wanes, plods through US Northeast

 IS HENRI STILL A HURRICANE?

 No. The National Hurricane Center downgraded it to a tropical storm early Sunday and then to a tropical depression later in the day.
 It weakened as it made landfall in Rhode Island at midday.
-By early Monday, it was weaker still as its center moved — at just 1 mph — over western Massachusetts and Connecticut.
+By early Monday, it was weaker still as its center moved slowly over western Massachusetts and Connecticut.

 WHAT'S THE DIFFERENCE BETWEEN A HURRICANE, TROPICAL STORM AND DEPRESSION?